 Automatic Client-Side Field Level Encryption¶

-The automatic feature of field level encryption is only available in MongoDB 4.2 Enterprise and MongoDB Atlas 4.2 clusters.
+The automatic feature of field level encryption is only available in MongoDB Enterprise 4.2 or later, and MongoDB Atlas 4.2 or later clusters.

-Official MongoDB 4.2-compatible drivers and the MongoDB 4.2
+Official MongoDB 4.2+ compatible drivers and the MongoDB 4.2 or later

 mongo shell support automatically encrypting fields in